laserpants/trombone/README.md

     GET customer/:id   ->   select * from customer where id = {{:id}}

 A uri variable must also be present in the route's uri pattern, where it is bound to a specific path segment.
 Such variable can only contain alphanumeric characters, hyphens and underscores.
-It is always prefixed with a single colon, to distinguish it from ordinary JSON placeholders (see below).
+It is prefixed with a single colon to distinguish it from ordinary JSON placeholders (see below).

 ###### JSON values